drosen555/iqwebsite-clone/docs/virtualbox-sandbox-install.md

 background: /img/docs.jpg
 ---
 # Introduction
-The Integrator sandbox software requires two components to function: the Windows-based client to manipulate your data and the server (running inside the sandbox) to execute your query.
+The ELTMaestro sandbox software requires two components to function: the Windows-based client to manipulate your data and the server (running inside the sandbox) to execute your query.

-The Integrator virtual machine contains following applications pre-installed.
+The ELTMaestro virtual machine contains following applications pre-installed.

--   Integrator Server
+-   ELTMaestro Server

--   Integrator Hadoop Agent
+-   ELTMaestro Hadoop Agent

 -   Apache Hadoop with spark